 - Boil a pot of water, at least 3 cups, and add the salt and the rice.
 Cover and bring to a boil, reduce heat so that the pot doesn’t boil over and cook for around 5min.

 - Test the rice - it should be a little soft on the outside but still firm inside (‘al dente’).
-Drain in a colander and mix through the herbs.
+Drain in a colander, run under cold water (but on gentle pressure so it doesn't break up the rice).
+Mix the herbs through the rice.

 - Return the pot to the heat and warm the oil over a medium heat.
-Put the herbed rice into the pot and make three holes in the rice to allow steam to escape.
-Dot the butter on top, put a cloth over the pan to catch the steam then cover with a lid.
-Reduce the heat and cook on low for around 30-40mins.
+Place a layer of the rice over the bottom and flatten down slightly, then add the rest in a slight pyramid over the top.
+Make three to five holes in the rice to allow steam to escape such as with the handle of a wooden spoon.
+Dot the butter on top, put a cloth over the lid of the pan to catch the steam then cover.

-- Meanwhile, mix together the flour, salt, pepper, turmeric and dill on a plate.
+- Meanwhile, mix together the flour, salt, pepper, turmeric on a plate (if you like, you can also add a little dill).
 Dredge the fish fillets in the seasoned flour on both sides and shake off any excess.

 Nutrition